Advanced Safety Certificate Courses

 What You Will Learn:

-• How the key elements in safety, health and management influence your organization's safety management focus
+• Determine how events in the safety, health, and management fields influence your organization’s safety management focus

-• How to identify characteristics of an effective safety management system
+• Identify characteristics of an effective safety management system

-• The roles and responsibilities of safety professionals
+• Identify roles and responsibilities of safety professionals

-• The four requirements for creating a positive safety culture
+• Identify the four key requirements for creating a positive safety culture

-• How to establish a business case for a safety management system
+• Establish a business case for a safety management system

-• Skills to analyze safety and health issues from a manager's perspective and develop a plan to resolve issues
+• Analyze a safety and health case study from a manager’s perspective and develop a plan to resolve the identified issues

 View Upcoming Classes